 “Yep!”
 The gray mare nodded her head.
 “Totally done!”

-Roast noticed the almost-hurt look the cyan mare gave her friend and felt bad for her as she quickly replaced it with a happy smile.
+Roast noticed the almost-hurt look the cyan mare gave her friend and felt bad for her.
+He nearly winced as it was quickly replaced by a happy smile.

 She pushed her chair back and stepped away from the table.
 “We’ll get out of your mane.
 Thanks for the delicious tea!”